 Information Areas Derived from OAIS DEFINED Information Objects

 OAIS defines several major categories of information that make up the Archival Information Package (AIP): Content Information and Preservation Description Information (PDI).
 Packaging Information needs to be available to clearly identify and delimit what makes up the AIP.
-The OAIS standard also defines the Package Description, which is needed to provide visibility and access into the contents of an Archive..
+The OAIS standard also defines the Package Description, which is needed to provide visibility and access into the contents of an Archive.

 The next sections provide additional information about each of these Information Areas.